yantrabuddhi/yantrabuddhi.github.io/README.md

-# YantraBuddhi - Gadget Mind
+# AI in Embedded Systems
-Mandeep Singh Bhatia
+By Mandeep Singh Bhatia